 5.1.6 Handling of APN based congestion control

 As specified in subclause 5.2.4, TWAG can reject PDN connection request for an APN from a UE and provide a Tw1 timer value to the UE.
+If allowed by operator policy, the network should not reject a PDN connection request from a UE configured for high priority as described in 3GPP TS 24.302 [3], clause 6.4.2.3 unless doing so would cause system instability.

 ***** Second change *****